 What Age Should Children Get A Phone?

 There are no governmental guidelines on when a child should get their smartphone as it is an individual family decision.
 The Pew Research Organization notes that the ideal age could be 12-14 years.
-Nevertheless, the ultimate decision to provide a phone before this age or beyond lies with the parent and depends on a child’s sense of responsibility, self-control, and obedience levels (1).
+Nevertheless, the ultimate decision to provide a phone before this age or beyond lies with the parent and depends on a child’s sense of responsibility, self-control, and maturity levels (1).

 If the situation demands and you have to provide your child with a phone before the child is 12, prefer a basic phone with no or restricted internet connectivity or set child locks on inessential applications.